Alexandre-MRG/friend-connect-angular/README.md

 4. **Carousel Component:** Implements a carousel component to present dynamic content, allowing users to navigate through different sections of user details effortlessly.

+5. **Data Fetching:** Fetches user data from the RandomUser API for display.

-5. **Google Maps Integration:** Integrates Google Maps API to display user locations and provide an interactive mapping experience.
+6. **Google Maps Integration:** Integrates Google Maps API to display user locations and provide an interactive mapping experience.

-6. **Code Quality and Project Structure:** Organizing project files with centralized style and conducting linting checks using ESLint.
+7. **Code Quality and Project Structure:** Organizing project files with centralized style and conducting linting checks using ESLint.

 ## Application Preview